We stand with Ukraine to help keep people safe. Join us

 Now, let’s take a closer look at various VPN types.

-Depending on the devices you need to protect and your goals for applying VPN tools, you can use several VPN types:
+Depending on the devices you need to protect and your goals for applying VPN tools, there are several VPN types you could use.

 Standalone VPNs